-The Flaming Lips have confirmed a Record Store Day 2014 release for a new vinyl edit of their 24-hour song “7 Skies H3.”
-Members of the band first discussed plans of issuing an abbreviated “7 Skies H3″ at The Terror release party on April 3, 2013.
+Members of the band first discussed plans of issuing an abbreviated “7 Skies H3” at The Terror release party on April 3, 2013.
 Pitchfork reported an 80 minute edit was in the works shortly after that, and Wayne Coyne updated Alternative Press on the status of the project last December in a video interview recorded at Grimey’s in Nashville during his first Record Store Tour:

 “We made 17 of those [2011 skulls containing “7 Skies H3”] but that music is – a lot of people really, they want to hear bits of the music but it’s quite a commitment.
 So Dave Fridmann and his son have engineered a couple of times this 24 hour song down to three albums, two albums and a one album version…I’m going to listen to all those and see if maybe we would release something that takes the 24 hours, sticks it on something manageable – like a couple of records – and maybe we’d release that.
 Sounds like it could be really fun.
 And when I go back and re-visit that music I think fans would really love it.”

 On February 24, 2014 Flaming Lips manager Scott Booker shared a picture of the test pressing he was listening to on facebook.
 The following day the band shared the photo on their facebook and twitter (above), confirming the April 19th release date.
-The picture itself verifies it will be released by Warner Brothers and shows the test pressing label listing a quantity as “35 PCS,” leading some fans to speculate all 24 hours of the song will be released in a 35-LP box set.
-In fact, it is a 43 minute version edited specifically for the vinyl issue (the 35 perhaps refers to 35 copies of the test pressing).
+The picture verified Warner Brothers as the label issuing it and showed the test pressing label listing a quantity as “35 PCS,” leading some fans to speculate all 24 hours of the song will be released in a 35-LP box set.
+In fact, it is a 49 minute “distillation across 10 tracks,” edited specifically for the vinyl issue’s limited edition 7,500 copies (the 35 perhaps referred to 35 copies of the test pressing).
 This new version is credited as a “2014 extraction and reduction by Mike Fridmann, Wayne and Kliph” and was mastered by the latter and engineered by Dave Fridmann and Michael Ivins.
-The album art is a moiré pattern credited to Lips’ longtime “visualist” George Salsibury and “Wayne Coyne vs Shelby Strong.”
+Packaged in a single-pocket jacket, the album art was inspired by moiré patterns and is credited to George Salisbury and “Wayne Coyne vs Shelby Stong.”

-Listen to highlights from “7 Skies H3″ and read Wayne’s commentary on the track from circa its Halloween 2011 release below:
+Read Wayne’s commentary on “7 Skies H3” from circa its Halloween 2011 release below: